FEASTorg/BREADS/docs/dev_docs/future_slice_ideas.md

 RepRap Actuator Motion Platform.

-A BREAD-compatible motion control slice inspired by the RepRap ecosystem, integrating essential circuitry for stepper motor driving, heater control, and endstop sensing—designed for use in 3D printers, CNC machines, pick-and-place systems, or any precise multi-axis actuation system.
+A BREADS-compatible motion control slice inspired by the RepRap ecosystem, integrating essential circuitry for stepper motor driving, heater control, and endstop sensing—designed for use in 3D printers, CNC machines, pick-and-place systems, or any precise multi-axis actuation system.

 **Key Specifications:**